-As travel lovers, there's nothing more exhilarating than checking a new place off our bucket list.
-We get so giddy that even the standard airport routine seems less ho-hum.
-Boarding the flight we sink back into our seat, soak up the foreign languages, and Snap the start of our trip.
+As food and travel lovers, there's nothing more exhilarating than checking a new culinary destination off our bucket list.
+We get so giddy to get out and go that even the standard airport routine seems a little less ho-hum.
+Boarding the airplane, we sink back into our seat, soak up the foreign languages, and Insta story the start of our trip.
 But no matter how rosy our rose-colored glasses get, there’s still the reality of getting through a long-haul flight, which can quickly get taxing.

-We're not big on statistics, but there seems to be a direct correlation between the longer the flight and the quicker that excitement wears off.
-Even the smoothest of flights can leave us exhausted, dehydrated, and with lackluster locks—ie not ideal when we step foot into a new city.
-So these 8 hacks are our flight religion: they help us stay rested, refreshed, and get us ready to make the most of it the moment our feet hit solid ground.
+We're not big on statistics, but there seems to be a direct correlation between the longer the flight and the quicker our excitement wears off.
+Even the smoothest of flights can leave us exhausted and dehydrated — not ideal when we're on a mission to taste our way around a new city.

 B.Y.O.
 Eye Mask

 A long-haul flight is not the time to worry what your seatmate thinks of your in-flight style, so dress comfy and get comfy.
 Pull out your blanket, fluff your travel pillow, and whip out your cashmere eye mask because a girl needs her beauty rest!
 What we've learned?
 Even if you're a sound sleeper an eye mask can be a godsend for, say, when your seatmate decides to flip on the light and use the duration of the flight to read the entire Hunger Games series.